 But, because being better often means resisting overly tactical moves and sticking to a long-term plan.

-Very consistently, and again last night, the following holds true:
+Very consistently, and again this past Fall, the following holds true:

 We have written about this before, so we are keeping this relatively short, but please click on the following or below under Related Reading to read more of our thoughts on the points mentioned above: